crguadagno/BayNetworkImplementedTREES/README.md

 # BayNetworkImplementedTREES

-This repository contains input and output files to the Terrestrial Regional Ecosystem Exchange Simulator model (https://github.com/DRWang3/leaf_model_TREES_paper) used to test the concept of informing biophysical parameters with transcriptomic information.
+This repository contains input and output files to the Terrestrial Regional Ecosystem Exchange Simulator model (model version found here: https://github.com/DRWang3/leaf_model_TREES_paper) used to test the concept of informing biophysical parameters with transcriptomic information.

 * .txt file contains the metereological drivers